Home

 Table of Contents

 The European hospitality industry, encompassing a wide array of hotels and restaurants, is currently navigating one of its most challenging periods in recent history, primarily due to acute staff shortages.
 As countries across Europe emerge from the shadows of the pandemic, the hospitality sector finds itself in a complex situation.
-The shortage of skilled workers, a lingering consequence of the pandemic's disruption, is significantly impacting the operational dynamics of the industry.
+The shortage of skilled workers, a lingering consequence of the pandemic's disruption, is significantly impacting the operational dynamics and necessity for automation in the hotel industry.

 Hospitality Sector in Europe